enkidevs/curriculum/javascript/core/recipes-ii/performing-a-function-at-timed-intervals.md

   - fundamental
 ---

-# Performing a function at timed intervals
+# Performing a Function at Timed Intervals

 ---